pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/7_AMI.md

 - Accepting EULA
 - Pasting your licence key
-- Use embedded local db with:
+- Use embedded local db that is already configured
-  - Host: localhost
-  - Port: 3306
-  - DB: cells
-  - User: pydio
-  - Password: cells
 - Define an admin and leave advanced parameters untouched.

 ## Users